 Manual virus removal may be required if the methods above were unsuccessful.
 If you know the name of the virus infecting your computer, perform an online search with the key word "removal" in front of the virus name.
 Use caution when browsing links and only take advice from reputable sites.

 Reformat the Hard Drive

 Reformatting your hard drive will delete all of your personal files and should be used as a last resort to remove viruses from your computer.
 Make sure to backup all important files prior to reformatting your hard drive.
 Refer to your operating system manufacturer for more information.

 Managing Windows System Restore

-Microsoft Windows System Restore allows users to restore their computer to a point in time before an issue began.
+Microsoft Windows System Restore allows users to restore their PCs to a point in time before an issue began.
 System Restore should be turned off to clear your hard drive of previous memory points and ensure a virus doesn't re-infect your computer.
 However, once your computer is virus free, System Restore should be turned back on.
 Learn more.

 Maintaining a Healthy Computer

 The following information will help protect your computer from viruses and other malicious programs: